shakauthossain/Space-Invaders/README.md

 	    else:
 	        return False

-Here in the collision function, we have used a mathematical equation which is called the distance between 2 coordinates  we have defined that if the distance between the bullet and enemy is less than 27.
+Here in the collision function, we have used a mathematical equation which is called the distance between 2 coordinates  we have defined that if the distance between the bullet and the enemy is less than 27.
 It will declare it as a collision.

-After that we are going to define what will happen when there will be a collision.
+After that, we are going to define what will happen when there is a collision.
 Call the function in the main loop.

 	collision = iscollision(enemyX, enemyY, bulletX, bulletY)